binary-station/binary-station.github.io/StructuraManual.md

 ----------

-Structura is a single player real time strategy computer game with some unique features.
+Structura is a rather unique sci-fi real time strategy set in space.

-You command the unit , a cube like spacecraft that can be expanded by using components.

-Fight for survival against an unknown and implacable enemy.
+Its a hybrid of rts and fps, emphasis on combat and survival

+, the economy is important for the war effort.

+You are the commander of a combat unit of the Human Resistance Fleet.

+Build your economy for war, modify the unit by adding components,

+explore, expand and survive the savage waves of enemies attacks.

+Scan and destroy enemies, plan your defenses, jump the unit to safety.

 ----------